 Participation is not mandatory but is highly recommended.
 We participate in the Oklahoma Christian School Athletic Association.
 This allows us to compete against schools of our size and with appropriate level of competition.
-Currently students can participate in track and field in the spring and in the fall and winter months they can play basketball.
+Currently students can participate in track and field, basketball and football.
 The teams are coached by staff that have experience with these sports, either at the high school or collegiate level.

 Brush Creek is a working ranch that provides young men with an experience that will help to instill a positive, strong work ethic into their character.
 Two major things that we hope to accomplish here is learning to take personal responsibility as well as concern for others.
 Accomplishing assigned chores at the ranch as well other projects help the student discover these on his own while being mentored through the process.
 A lesson discovered is much more powerful than a lesson taught.

 Every student will have the opportunity to help care for livestock while here at the ranch.
-Horses, cattle, pigs, and chickens are some of the primary animals that need to be cared for.
+Year- round, we have horses and cattle but at times, pigs, chickens and other farm animals are cared for at the Ranch.
 Feeding, grooming, cleaning living areas, as well as providing ongoing medical needs of the animals are all a part of ranch life.

 With over 900 acres of property, there is any number of things needing to be done on a constant basis.
 Students are involved with everything from clearing brush and cutting wood to repairing fences and fixing equipment.
-Some of the skills your son might get a part in include, welding, carpentry, auto maintenance and minor electrical repair.
+Your son will have everyday opportunities to practice practical life skills such as carpentry, auto maintenance and more.
 All of this helps to develop that sense of responsibility and pride in a job well done.

-A part of the school, every student will enroll into our fine arts program.
+As part of the school, every student will enroll into our creative arts program.
 We truly believe that everyone has a talent in this area.
-Our goal in fine arts is to help the student discover something they never knew they had or to develop the talent they already know is there.
+Our goal in creative arts is to help the student discover something they never knew they had or to develop the talent they already know is there.
 Areas that are taught are:

 - • Music, keyboard, percussion, guitar